unreal4u/mqtt/README.md

 - A subscription can be seen as a publish done by the server to the client.

 With that knowledge, QoS works in the following way:
-- QoS level 0 (default): A publish message may never arrive at the server.
+- QoS level 0 (default): A publish message may never arrive (or several times) at the server.
-- QoS level 1: A publish message must arrive at the server, however, this may occur several times, for example, during an intermittent connection to the server.
+- QoS level 1: A publish message must arrive at the server, however, this may occur several times, for example, during an intermittent connection to the server or while trying to subscribe to multiple topics in one go.
 - QoS level 2: A publish message must arrive at the server, but exactly one time.
 The way this is dealt with is to effectively start a conversation with the broker in order to assure messages arrive only once.